2019-2020 COMMUNITY SERVICES PROGRAM

 Commander's Special Project

-This years Commander's Special Project is Cancer.
-One (1) point for each $25 or $1 per member donation to the Commander's Special Project [four (4) points maximum].
-Donations must go through Department of Michigan VFW earmarked Commander's Special Project, Cancer, to receive points toward All-State Honors.
+This years Commander's Special Project is National Cemeteries (Fort Custer and Great Lakes.
+One (1) point for each $25 or $1 per member donation to the Commander's Special Project.
+Donations must go through Department of Michigan VFW earmarked Commander's Special Project, National Cemetery Fort Custer or National Cemetery Great Lakes, to receive points toward All-State Honors.

 Gold Star Mothers Program